rabstolaf/bwsys/02_configuring-the-headnode.md

 	* `$ sudo apt install openconnect`
 	* Ensure that you've downloaded the correct version of openconnect.
 We need to be using at least version 8, so run the following command and make sure that the version number is greater than or equal to 8.
 	* `$ openconnect --version`
-	* If the version is 7 or lower, ensure that you added the repository correctly and didn't recieve any error messages.
+	* If the version is 7 or lower, ensure that you added the repository correctly and didn't receive any error messages.
 * Install other dependencies:
 	* `$ sudo apt install qt5-default libqt5websockets5-dev qtwebengine5-dev qttools5-dev`
 * Build the program from source code: